IanTeda/hugo.ianteda.com/content/letters-to-my-sons/2017-12-28-letter-4-money/index.md

 - "Letters"
 description: "A letter to my children about money."
 cover:
-  image: /images/covers/cover-granny-puzzle.png
+  image: /images/covers/cover-sand-tracks.png
-  caption: "Kids Puzzle"
+  caption: "Tracks in the sand"
   style: full
 ---